 Diet Soda (Aspartame and Hair Loss)

 Diet soda was once boasted as a great alternative for those that want to drink soda without all the sugars.
+It was seen as a “great” alternative to those who were trying to shy away from their consumption of regular soda.
 But the truth is, diet soda is just as bad for you as regular soda, and even worse for your hair.
 What makes diet soda bad for your hair, are all the artificial sweeteners.
 Specifically aspartame, which is linked hair loss.
-According to the FDA, aspartame can cause hair loss as well as thinning hair.
-It can also cause arthritis, bloating, depression, and impotency.

 You might be asking yourself, “What is aspartame?” or “Does Aspartame cause hair loss?”.
 Well, aspartame is an artificial sweetener that is used in diet sodas and several packaged foods.
 It is said to be approximately 200 times sweeter than regular sugar according to the FDA.
 Aspartame has two main ingredients, both of which are naturally occurring amino acids.
 These ingredients are aspartic acid and phenylalanine.

 Aspartame Hair Loss